cypress-io/cypress/packages/driver/readme.md

 # Cypress Driver

+> JavaScript library that is loaded inside the browser that helps execute the tests

+## Install

+Root install is preferred (see `CONTRIBUTING.md`), but if you must

+* `npm install`
+* `npm run build`

+## Testing

+This project is not tested, the existing test commands are obsolete and will be removed in the future; all tests have been moved to other packages.

 ## Debugging

-To see logs of what the driver is doing:
+To see logs of what the driver is doing from command line:

 ```bash
 DEBUG=cypress:driver npm start

 DEBUG=cypress:driver npm run build
 ```

+In the browser

 ```js
 localStorage.debug = "cypress:driver"